rossoskull/blog/_posts/2018-10-1-what-if-i-am-not-good-at-it.md

 >
 > &mdash; <cite>Thomas Edison</cite>

-For any questions, you can always contact me through mail, or any of my social handles 😄
+For any questions, you can always contact me through mail, or any of my social handles 😄.
+Also leave a comment for any suggestion.

 I'll wrap this up with this.
 Thanks for your time!